sgpx/easy_dynamodb/README.md

 - Get Table Item Counts: Calculate the number of items in a table with `count_all_items()`.
 DynamoDB table counts update approximately every 6 hours. `dynamodb_client.describe_table()` can return old counts which can cause problems.

+- Create a table: Create a table simply with `create_table`.
+Look at the notes below for more details.

 ---

 ### Examples